Bong Town

 Bong Town (also known as Bong Mine Community or just Bong) is a populated place in the Bong County of Liberia.

-The Bong Mining Company was founded by Thyssen (Germany).

-From its establishment in 1958 through the late 1980s, the Bong Mining Company (BMC), a German-Italian-owned concession in Liberia built a substantial mining complex to surface mine the iron ore of the mountain range just on the north side of the Margibi/Bong county borderline.
+From its establishment in 1958 through the late 1980s, the Bong Mining Company (BMC), a German-Italian-owned concession in Liberia built a substantial mining complex to surface-mine the iron ore of the mountain range just on the north side of the Margibi/Bong county borderline.
 Notably, the company constructed and maintained one of Liberia's main rail lines to the remote site to ship the iron ore from the mountains.

-The town has one government secondary school.
-Many German children went to the formerly German school, especially in the sixties, seventies and eighties.
-There was also a smaller British School for the children of English speaking employees.

 Since 2009, the China Union Investment Company concession has begun to rebuild the complex and also has begun construction of a new paved road southward to Kakata.
 As of June 2012, the road had about 1/5 of its total distance covered with pavement with one small bridge under active construction just outside Kakata.
+As of April 2024, they have abandoned the project.

+Education

+The town has one government secondary school.
+Many German children went to the formerly German school, especially in the 1960s, 1970s and 1980s.
+There was also a smaller British School for the children of English-speaking employees.

 Geography

-Bong town is connected by a partially paved road to Kakata and a rail line to the Freeport of Monrovia.
+Bong Town is connected by a partially paved road to Kakata and a rail line to the Freeport of Monrovia.
 The town is directly situated on a small iron ore-rich mountain range.

 Handi town is a small populated area north of Bong Town near the river.